abhisha-vernekar/getting-started-with-git-and-github/README.md

 		git tag v1.0.0
 		git push origin v1.0.0

 Replace 1.0.0 in the snippet here with your appropriate versions.
-Now you have a tag saved.
+Now you have a tag saved.............